RogerGee/webdeploy/doc/deploy-plugin.md

 Invokes the specified deploy plugin, which is passed the called `DeployContext` instance.
 The `Promise` returned from the plugin's `exec` function is returned.

+## Chaining

+Deploy plugins can transfer execution to other deploy plugins.
+This allows for some pretty powerful leveraging of different bits of functionality.
+When you chain from one plugin to another, you temporarily transfer control to another deploy plugin.
+The original plugin should only continue after the chained plugin has resolved.
+All deploy plugins share the same `DeployContext` instance, so all changes are available to any plugin.

+**NOTE**: Special care should be taken to read each plugin's documentation.
+Some chaining behaviors are hard-coded.
+For example, the default plugin `combine` always chains to the `write` plugin.
+In this case we'd consider the plugin to be terminal since the targets will be written out after the chain resolves.
+Other plugins are more flexible and can allow for additional chains later on.

 ## Default Plugins

 The following deploy plugins are provided by the core repository: